 Product Market Matrix

-An analysis of market penetration is incomplete without examining market penetration as a part of Igor Ansoff's product market matrix.
+An analysis of market penetration is incomplete without examining market penetration as a part of Igor Ansoff's product-market matrix.

-The best way to understand this matrix would be to apply it to a real business and see how the model has translated into profitable growth for the latter.
+The best way to understand this matrix would be to apply it to real business and see how the model has translated into profitable growth for the latter.

-Here we shall apply it to the sports apparel behemoth, Under Armour.
+Let us apply it to the sports apparel behemoth, Under Armour.
 Under Armour, founded in 1996, is an American company that makes footwear, sports, and casual apparel.

-This involves improving the sales of the current product lines by optimizing the marketing mix.
+It involves improving the sales of the current product lines by optimizing the marketing mix.
 Under Armour realized this using a two-pronged approach: